onefoursix/docker-sdc-hdi-ubuntu/README.md

 ## Run the container
-Run the container with the following command to expose the SDC port and passing in the cluster's headnodehost
+Run the container with the following command which references the data container and the headnodehost IP address and exposes the SDC port:

 	$ docker run \
 	 --volumes-from sdc-volumes \
 	 -p 18630:18630  \
 	 --add-host="headnodehost:$HEAD_NODE_HOST" \
 	 -d mbrooks/datacollector:$SDC_VERSION dc

+ ## Connect to SDC
+ You should be able to connect to SDC at http://<docker-host>:18630